-Beer food pairings are important for every bartender, mixologist, bar owner, and bar patron to learn about.
+Beer food pairings are important for every bartender, mixologist, bar owner, bar patron, or cicerone to learn about.
 We’ve talked about food and wine pairing menus before on the BinWise blog.
 We have even covered the best wine pairing options with steak, wine pairing with chicken, turkey wine pairing, and wine pairing with lamb.
 But what about beer food pairings?

 In this blog post, we’ll cover some basic beer food pairings and talk through the mentality behind beer food pairings.
-There’s plenty to learn.
+There’s plenty to learn, from canned beer to beer on tap.
 Whatever your relationship is with creating a beer food pairings menu, this is the place to learn more.